redfoxofwealden/quenington-wildlife-park/README.md

 ## Design

 The website is designed so that it can be displayed on smartphones, tablets, laptop and desktops.
 The screen width is capped at maximum display of 1200 pixels on the 'Home' page (landing page) and the 'About Us' page.
-This is ensure that the contents stay within the central vision of the user on wide screen devices, thus making it easier for the user to consume.
+This is ensure that the contents stay within the central vision of the user on wide screen devices, thus making it easier for the user to read.
+On devices with screen widths of 800 pixels or more the menu items on the navigation bar and the social links on footer are displayed horizontally.
+This is done create as much space on the screen to display as much information as possible.

 ### Features